SophieAu/imperial-splendour-site/data/content/posts/2024-02-19-imperial-splendour-rise-of-the-republic-v1-3-february-preview.md

 ![Sardinian Regimental Artillery](../_img/20240218164828_1.jpg "Sardinian Regimental Artillery")

-#### Here are close-ups of some units from the Kingdom of Sardinia, the Knights of Saint John and Duchy of Tuscany:
+#### Here are close-ups of some units from the Kingdom of Sardinia, the Knights of Saint John and the Duchy of Tuscany:

 Kingdom of Sardinia - Guard Grenadier and Fusilier: